To submit a records request please send an email to:

 Section 1.
 Public records

-The District Board of Health, in accordance with the Ohio Revised Code, defines records as including the following: any document – paper, electronic (including, but not limited to, e-mail), or other format – that is created or received by, or comes under the jurisdiction of a public office that documents the organization, functions, policies, decisions, procedures, operations, or other activities of the office.
-All records of the District Board of Health are public unless they are specifically exempt from disclosure under the Ohio Revised Code.
+Mahoning County Public Health, in accordance with the Ohio Revised Code, defines records as including the following: any document – paper, electronic (including, but not limited to, e-mail), or other format – that is created or received by, or comes under the jurisdiction of a public office that documents the organization, functions, policies, decisions, procedures, operations, or other activities of the office.
+All records of Mahoning County Public Health are public unless they are specifically exempt from disclosure under the Ohio Revised Code.

-It is the policy of the District Board of Health that, as required by Ohio law, records will be organized and maintained so that they are readily available for inspection and copying during regular business hours.
+It is the policy of Mahoning County Public Health that, as required by Ohio law, records will be organized and maintained so that they are readily available for inspection and copying during regular business hours.

-Not all of the District Board of Health’s records are “public records.”
+Not all of Mahoning County Public Health records are “public records.”
 The Ohio Revised Code exempts certain records from disclosure.
 These exemptions to the Public Records Act will be narrowly construed by this office in favor of disclosure.
 This office may seek a legal review prior to determining whether an exemption applies.

 Section 2.
 Record requests